tcuttitt/d6/Lab_06/README.md

 ![Installing Pystache](installs.png)

-I then ran all the js files in Powershell, and then viewed the output in a browser.
+I then ran all the js files in PowerShell, and then viewed the output in a browser.
 Finally, I ran the lone python script in the same PowerShell window.

 ## Output